Solving Hidden Monotone Variational Inequalities with Surrogate Losses: Background and Related Work

 Importantly, this loss and its gradient are easily constructed via automatic differentiation packages as a non-linear squared error loss.
 Minimizing the loss exactly gives $z_{t+1} = g(\theta_{t+1}) = \Pi(z_t - \eta F(z_t))$, the exact projected gradient step, and guarantees convergence of $\{z_t = g(\theta_t)\}_{t\in\nnumbers}$ to $z_\ast$.

-\paragraph{Related work.} The surrogate losses proposed by~\citet{pmlr-v119-johnson20b} and~\citet{vaswani2021general}, apply to supervised learning and RL respectively.\footnote{We note that \citet{pmlr-v119-johnson20b} and \citet{vaswani2021general} provide a more general loss using Bregman divergences.} They did not study the VI case, nor do they exploit any convexity properties in the scalar minimization case. \citet{lavington2023target} also study the scalar minimization case and provide convergence to a neighbourhood of a global minimum of \eqref{eq:scalar-min} and allow for stochasticity.
+\paragraph{Surrogate losses in scalar minimization.} The surrogate losses proposed by~\citet{pmlr-v119-johnson20b} and~\citet{vaswani2021general}, apply to supervised learning and RL respectively.\footnote{Note that \citet{pmlr-v119-johnson20b} and \citet{vaswani2021general} more generally use Bregman divergences.} They did not study the VI case, nor do they exploit any convexity properties in the scalar minimization case. \citet{lavington2023target} also study the scalar minimization case and provide convergence to a neighbourhood of a global minimum of \eqref{eq:scalar-min} and allow for stochasticity.
 The neighbourhood of convergence depends on an upperbound on the errors $\epsilon_t = \|z_{t+1}-z_t^\ast\|$, where $z_t^\ast$ is an exact projected gradient step.
 Therefore, the neighbourhood of convergence scales with the worst error $\epsilon_t$ across the trajectory $\{z_t = g(\theta_t)\}_{t\in \nnumbers}$.
 Shrinking the neighbourhood necessitates a double loop algorithm that might spend too much time optimizing the surrogate.
 Similar results can also be found within the analysis of quasi-Fej\'er monotone sequences \citep{FRANCI2022161}.
 For example, if $z_t^\ast = T(z_t)$ where $T$ is a contraction, then $\epsilon_t \to 0$ is sufficient to guarantee convergence (see Proposition \ref{thm:contraction-error-limit}).

 In contrast to the existing surrogate loss approaches, we propose a simple $\alpha$-descent condition on $\ell_t$ (Definition \ref{eq:alpha}) that does not require all errors to be bounded or summable apriori.
 This condition allows for convergence without fully minimizing $\ell_t$ and better models implementations in practice where a fixed number of gradient descent steps are used for each $\ell_t$.